2016 Penn State Nittany Lions football team: Schedule

-Overview

 Penn State announced its 2016 football schedule on July 11, 2013.
-The 2016 schedule consists of 7 home and 5 away games in the regular season.
+The 2016 schedule consisted of seven home and five away games in the regular season.
 The Nittany Lions hosted Big Ten foes Iowa, Maryland, Michigan State, Minnesota, and Ohio State, and traveled to Indiana, Michigan, Purdue, and Rutgers.

 The team hosted two of the three non-conference games against the Kent State Golden Flashes from the Mid-American Conference (MAC), Pittsburgh Panthers from the Atlantic Coast Conference (ACC), and the Temple Owls from the American Athletic Conference (AAC).